Heat to power engines

 Phase 3: Expansion

-Once in the heat exchanger, the air previously compressed by the piston heats further and increases in pressure by drawing calories from the waste heat source.
+Once in the heat exchanger, the air previously compressed by the piston heats further and its pressure increases by drawing calories from the waste heat source.

-The inlet to the working chamber opens again, and the heated compressed air expands by pushing the piston, thereby producing torque on the crankshaft.
+The inlet towards the working chamber opens again, and the heated compressed air expands by pushing down the piston, thereby producing torque on the crankshaft.
 The mechanical coupling of the engine to an alternator enables electricity production.

 • 4